ppgorkaPRJ/GrassNext/README.md

 # Topographical data file

-An example of the topographical data file can be found <a href="./topo/topo-example.txt" target="_blank">here</a>.
+An example of the topographical data file can be found <a href="./grass-next-app/backend/topo_archive/topo-test.txt" target="_blank">here</a>.
 All files added through the local version of the application need to follow the same format.
 The website provided at [green-tronic.org](http://www.green-tronic.eu) doesn't allow users to upload custom files; all further actions must be consulted with VITRONIC.

+While running, the application monitors changes in the <a href="./grass-next-app/backend/topo" target="_blank">topo</a> folder.
+Adding a file (e.g. the test topo file mentioned before) will result in creating a new database entry.

 # Authors